pogwizd00/furniture-shop/README.md

 # Desciption

-It's a RESTful application that uses the REACT library to create the user interface.\
+It's a RESTful application in NestJS and the REACT library to create the user interface with component library Mantine.\
 It presents simulations of a furniture online store.
 Below I present the created features:

 ## Products List: